 - Simplify the customer experiences

 The simplest step is often the most overlooked one.
 Many B2B companies complicate their sales funnel and customer experiences.
 And it never helps in conversations.
 Rather, they end up losing many potential leads because they are tired of working through the entire process.
 They also abandon the website with a left out purchase or a sign up form.
-You need to minimize the steps to make the process simple.
+You need to minimize work monitoring software the steps to make the process simple.

 - Simplify the designs